-— Parameters of cruciform joint
+Figure 75 — Parameters of cruciform joint

 For the penetration, the ratio ηi of the penetration depth to the sheet thickness is specified inside the χMCF file.
-This is computed by ηi=ditj∙sinαj where index i is specifying the weld index and index j is defined by the sheet index of the welded sheet related to the weld.
+This is computed by where index i is specifying the weld index and index j is defined by the sheet index of the welded sheet related to the weld.

-The following parameters can be specified for the cruciform joint:
+The following parameters can be specified for the cruciform joint as shown in Table 121: